Cambodia

 Cambodia has a population of nearly 17 million people an estimated 2.3 million of which have vision loss, 110,000 of whom are blind (2020).

-Banteay Meanchey Eye Unit
+Banteay Meanchey and Battambang Eye Units

 The Community Eye Centre program includes three centres: two in Banteay Meanchey and one in Battambang.
 These permanent facilities are open six days a week, and are staffed by trained ophthalmic and refraction nurses who diagnose and treat various vision issues.
 Glasses and medicines are provided on-site, and patients needing further diagnosis or treatment are referred to the nearest government eye unit.